 The adrenal hormones that combat stress and relieve inflammation are cholesterol dependent.

 The digesting brain thrives on cholesterol.
 High cortisol levels can create imbalances in our cholesterol levels.
 These imbalances are linked to inflammation.
 This inflammation significantly increases the risk of dementia and Alzheimer’sDisease.
 Statins can also create imbalances in the digesting brain.

 Statin side-effects are also known to increase inflammation and dementia.
 Statins are usually prescribed for CVD but there’s a lack of evidence that statins actually prevent heart disease.

 * The brain remembers toxic degrading thoughts!
 Dr. Daniel Amen calls it Negative Nellies.
 We can get stuck in negative patterns of thinking.

-* Drugs such as Antibiotics, PPIs, Metformin, and SSRIs are harmful to the gut and .
-Some Prozac can act as an and have an adverse effect on our gut microbiome.
+* Drugs such as Antibiotics, PPIs, Metformin, and SSRIs are harmful to the gut and brain microbiota.
+Some studies suggest Prozac can act as an antibiotic and have an adverse effect on our gut microbiome.

 * Our endocrine system helps keep our hormones in balance.
-BPA’s in canned foods are a .
+BPA’s in canned foods are a synthetic estrogen.
 These disrupt our hormonal system and have been linked to serious health problems such as brain imbalances, heart disorders, and breast cancer.

 * Chemical toxins cause oxidative stress.
 Chemicals can change genes on and off.
 One example is Blue dye # 2.
 This dye is known to cause brain tumors in rats.
 Dyes have also been linked to ADD.
 Dyes can be found in sweets, coloured beverages, cereals, sodas, snow cones and more.
 Ingesting fake foods, dyes, and chemicals can disrupt the digesting brain.